dgarrison63/agility2018/lab3.rst

 Route - A/B Testing
 -------------------

-The F5 Container Connector supports application A/B application testing e.g two different versions of the same application, by using the **weight** parameter of OpenShift Routes.
+The F5 Container Connector supports A/B application testing e.g two different versions of the same application, by using the **weight** parameter of OpenShift Routes.
 The **weight** parameter allows you to establish relative ratios between application "A" and application "B".
-So, for example, if the first route specifies a weight of 20 and the second a weight of 10, the application associated with the first route will get twice the number of connections as the application associated with the second route.
+So, for example, if the first route specifies a weight of 20 and the second a weight of 10, the application associated with the first route will get twice the number of requests as the application associated with the second route.

 Just as in the previous excercise, the F5 Container Connector reads the Route resource and creates a virtual server, node(s), a pool per route path and pool members.
 Additionally, the Container Connector creates a layer 7 BIG-IP traffic policy and associates it with the virtual server.
 This layer 7 traffic policy evaluates the hostname or URI path from the request and